alvarezcl/galsim_work/mssgversion_code/aareadme.txt

 - mssg_simpleSingleGalaxyFit.py  -- stripped down code to just clarify for myself how to do fits

+- mssg_simpleSimultaneousFitAndDeblend.py -- adding in stuff steadily to make this stripped down code work to fit then deblend

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------- Luis code
 ----------------------------------------------------------------------------------